Why Syria? Why Now?

 In the Spring of 2016, the Syrian Emergency Task Force executive director, Mouaz Moustafa, presented at a Tedx exhibition at his alma mater, the University of Central Arkansas.
 Local Conway residents, Jerry Adams and Teri Daily, had a conversation over coffee with Moustafa.
 He let them know about a school in Syria that his organization had identified and needed help.
 Jerry and Teri decided they wanted to do more for this orphanage.

-With their leadership, a working group was formed from members of the Conway, Arkansas community and The Wisdom House Project was born, an initiative to sustain and connect to a Syrian orphanage for at least the next five years.
-Since we started this project, we have connected with communities across the country including in Massachusetts, Virginia, Washington D.C.,
+With their leadership, the Wisdom House Working Group was formed from members of the Conway, Arkansas community and The Wisdom House Project was born, an initiative to sustain and connect to a Syrian orphanage for at least the next five years.
+Since we started this project, we have connected with communities across the country including in Massachusetts, Virginia, Washington D.C., and communities around the globe who are supporting Syria through this amazing portal.

 the idea to sustain this school for orphans and community in syria for years to come started with two compassionate souls. we are hopeful that this community to community bridge-building will help the future of us all and create a more understanding and caring world.